EliasWheatfall/SterlingEngineOne/_posts/2023-11-03-Evaluation-and-Analysis.md

 - Steady heat in from the flame:
 - leakage from the piston is negligible
 - We can apply a large enough pulling force to start the system
-- Efficiency of our system is 0.3 (A typical Stirling Engine is 0.4)
+- The efficiency of our system is 0.3 (A typical Stirling Engine is 0.4)

 ## Analysis